For more information, please review the “Mediation” section of our Appeal Guide.

 Before the date of the mediation, the OLT also requires a list of all the attendees.

 Materials Required Before Your Mediation

 In order to confirm a mediation date, you will be required to provide current materials to the OLT by electronic submission.
 Once these are received, your mediation date will be confirmed by return mail.

 - Any other materials that support your compensation claim

 Please email all materials to: OLT.Registrar@ontario.ca.

-When your mediation is confirmed, the BON will send you and the other party a Notice of Mediation that states:
+When your mediation is confirmed, the OLT will send you and the other party a Notice of Mediation that states:

 - The location of the mediation